 Combine the flour, cocoa and baking powder; stir into the creamed mixture until well blended.
 Dough will be stiff, so mix in the last bit by hand.

-Mix in the chocolate chips and walnuts.
+Mix in the chocolate chips and peanuts.
 Divide dough into two equal parts.

 Shape into 9x2x1 inch loaves.
 Place onto baking sheet 4 inches apart.
 Brush with mixture of water and yolk.